garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 Thinking of you
 Dreaming of you and the warmth of your touch
 Visions of you
-What can i do when i need you so much
+What can I do when I need you so much
 Thinking of a girl that's devoted
 And will stand behind me
 100% and won't nag or remind me